openafs-contrib/openafs-robotest/README.md

 ## Multiple servers

 This test harness supports setting up multiple file and database servers.
-Install `openafs-robotest` on each server, as described above.  `sudo` must be configured with NOPASSWD for the test user account on each host.
+Install AFS Robotest on each server, as described above.  `sudo` must be configured with NOPASSWD for the test user account on each host.

 A configuration section must be added for each test server.
 The name of the